P1eter/pAPPer/PROCESS.md

 # day 10
 Today I tried to use Peppers tablet to show a picture that the robot takes, but apparently there is a bug in the software (recognized by Softbank developers) which makes the tablet unusable.
 There is no known fix for this (as far as I could find).
 Besides that, I upgraded the overall usability of the app.
 I made the connect fragment disappear on connect/disconnect, added another dance, put a class in its on file, added a seekBar for volume setting, set the drop down menu to display available connections and updated some design things.

+# weekend
+In the weekend I changed some basic design and I found and added a joystick library.